 Healing Properties and Uses

-The entire plant, and especially its leaves, contain essential oil rich in terpenic substances.
+The entire plant, especially its leaves, contains essential oil rich in terpenic substances.
 The berries contain sugar, resin, organic acids, and juniperin (a bitter glycoside).
 These BERRIES have the following properties:

 - Diuretic.
-The essential oil of juniper increases glomerular strain on kidneys, thus increasing urine production.
+The essential oil of juniper increases glomerular strain on the kidneys, thus increasing urine production.
 However, when continuously taken, high doses of this plant induce the straining capabilities of the kidneys and can even produce nephritis.
-The use of juniper is recommended for edema caused by coronary insufficiency and as a purifying substance to eliminate excess uric acid.
+Juniper is recommended for edema caused by coronary insufficiency and as a purifying substance to eliminate excess uric acid.

 - Expectorant and bronchial antiseptic.
-Since a significant part of its essence is eliminated via the lung airways, its berries have been used as a complementary treatment of any bronchial and lung diseases, even in the case of tuberculosis.
+Since a significant part of its essence is eliminated via the lung airways, its berries have been used as a complementary treatment for bronchial and lung diseases, even tuberculosis.

 - Appetizer, stomach invigorator, and carminative.